 Clippers Standout Ivica Zubac Talks About Importance of Giving Back

-Ivica Zubac, who is coaching a basketball camp during a Basketball Without Borders event, talked about why its important for him to give back.
+Ivica Zubac, who is coaching a basketball camp during a Basketball Without Borders event, talked about why it's important for him to give back.

 When asked about the event, Zubac explained:

-Zubac was born in Bosnia and Herzegovinia, and was surrounded by tough situations while growing up.
+Zubac was born in Bosnia and Herzegovina, and was surrounded by tough situations while growing up.
 Basketball provided him with a pathway out, and he began playing professionally in Croatia when he was just 16 years old.

-A reliable starter for the Clippers for several seasons, Zubac took his game up a notch in the last season.
+A reliable starter for the Clippers for several seasons, Zubac took his game up a notch last season.
 He averaged career highs in minutes with 32.8, points with 16.8, and rebounds with 12.6.
 He should continue to be a factor in the middle for Los Angeles.